 Due to the accelerated price spike that tapped an all-time-high area, the chart has developed a bullish Big-W double bottom pattern.
 As noted in the Mar.
 4 analysis, the Throwback could revisit the topside trendline of the Symmetrical Triangle.
 As the days tick away, that trendline trends downward and is currently at $1,850.
 Don’t be surprised if it has a visit and is probed for support.
 Precious metals are currently in spring seasonality and the price action is typically choppy until the next rally in late spring or early summer.

 The DMI-ADX remains in a bullish power trend that originated with an Alligator Tongue setup at the $1,380 breakout in Jun.
 2019, the StochRSI is trending upward and starting a move into overbought territory, and buy Volume is solidly higher.
 News headlines generated about the Ukraine war are having noticeable impacts on the intraday price action.
 Despite the pullback, the monthly chart outlook is bullish.
-Don’t dismiss the fact that higher prices beget larger price swings and monthly chart indicators shift at a much slower pace that shorter time frame candlesticks.
+Don’t dismiss the fact that higher prices beget larger price swings and monthly chart indicators shift at a much slower pace than shorter time frame candlesticks.
 The chart is ripe for scalping intraday sweet spots in April, but caution is warranted until $1,980 is left in the dust before risking large paper positions for swing trades.

 Silver Spot monthly chart as of Mar.
 31, 2022 close…